Skip to content

 Introduction

-Chia users need to perform real-time monitoring of Harvesters across multiple hosts, analyzing the availability, status, and profitability of different Harvesters in detail.
-This enhances Chia users' control over their Harvesters.
-Dataflux adopts active and passive monitoring with a comprehensive anomaly detection module that aligns closely with the needs of Chia users.
-It builds a unified Chia business management platform for users to have an intuitive overview of Harvester operations globally, improving output efficiency and facilitating troubleshooting for Harvester failures or insufficient expected profits.
-Additionally, it offers expert-level Chia performance services and on-site support services to help Chia users achieve higher returns.
-Key areas that need monitoring are:
+Chia users need to perform real-time monitoring of multiple hosts' Harvesters, analyzing in detail the availability, status, and profits of different Harvesters, continuously enhancing Chia users' control over Harvesters.
+Dataflux adopts active and passive monitoring, a global anomaly detection module, truly aligning with the needs of Chia users, building a unified Chia business management platform, allowing Chia users to have a global intuitive grasp of Harvester operating states, improving output efficiency, and facilitating the troubleshooting of Harvester failures or issues of insufficient expected profits.
+It also provides expert-level Chia performance services and on-site support services, helping Chia users achieve higher profits.
+The key areas that need to be monitored are:

 • Harvesters